supervisely-ecosystem/template-import-app/tutorials/import-with-template.md

 Open `local.env` and set up environment variables by inserting your values here for debugging.
 Learn more about environment variables in our [guide](https://developer.supervisely.com/getting-started/environment-variables)

 For this example, we will use the following environment variables:

-**Note:** in this case we will use external link to archive with data instead of path to folder or file

 ```python
 TASK_ID=33572                 # ⬅️ requires to use advanced debugging, comment for local debugging